1g4-mirror/pv/docs/pv.1.md

 :   Turn the ETA timer on.
 This will attempt to guess, based on current
     transfer rates and the total data size, how long it will be before completion.
+The countdown is prefixed with \"ETA\".
 This option will have no effect if the total data size cannot be determined.

 **-I, \--fineta**

-:   Turn the ETA timer on, but display the estimated local time of
+:   Turn the ETA timer on, but display the estimated local time at which
-    arrival instead of time left.
+    the transfer will finish, instead of the amount of time remaining.
     When the estimated time is more than 6 hours in the future, the date is shown as well.
+The time is prefixed with \"FIN\" for finish time.
+    As with **\--eta**, this option will have no effect if the total data size cannot be determined.

 **-r, \--rate**